Akkadia Immobilienvermittlung GmbH

 OLD AND NEW BUILDING

-COSTS AND RETURNS
+COSTS AND REVENUES

 HISTORICAL EXCURSION